-Justine M. Kasznica Thornton, chair of the Firm's Innovation Practice Group, focuses her practice on providing full service legal and ancillary support to clients that are in the business of creating novel, better or more effective products, processes, services, technologies, or ideas in industries with high growth and high impact potential.
-These industries include, but are not limited to: energy and sustainable innovation, life sciences and medical devices, robotics and advanced manufacturing, software and entertainment technology, life sciences and medical devices, and social innovation.
+Justine M. Kasznica, chair of the Firm's Innovation Practice Group, focuses her practice on providing full service legal and ancillary support to clients that are in the business of creating novel, better or more effective products, processes, services, technologies, or ideas in industries with high growth and high impact potential.
+Her clients span the robotics, aerospace and commercial space, education technology, entertainment technology, healthcare IT, mobile apps and social venture sectors.
 Clients served by the Innovation Practice Group include technology and high growth potential start-ups, universities and research institutions seeking to commercialize new technologies, later stage companies developing innovative products and services, as well as investors.

 ATTORNEY SPEAKING ENGAGEMENTS

 Rutgers University School of Law - Camden, J.D., 2006

 Honorable Thomas M. Hardiman, U.S. Court of Appeals for the Third Circuit